 Revised 12 December 2025 Now that Christmas is nearly upon us, if you've not done so already why not treat yourself to an e-book from Explaining Science.
 If you'd like to know more about popular astronomy , I've written three e-books which are available in the Amazon Kindle store at a nominal cost.
 By… Continue reading An idea for Christmas from Explaining Science

-The subject of February's short post of the month is gravitational waves.
-These were predicted by Albert Einstein back in 1916, and after decades of searching have finally been detected.
-In an announcement made on 11 February at a Washington DC press conference David Reitze, the executive director of the LIGO Laboratory, said: “Ladies and gentlemen, we have… Continue reading Short post of the month February 2016 – gravitational waves
+Originally posted 2016.
+Revised March 2026.
+Gravitational waves were predicted by Albert Einstein back in 1916, and were finally detected one hundred years later in Febuary 2016 after decades of unsuccessful searching.
+In an announcement on 11 February at a Washington DC press conference David Reitze, the executive director of the LIGO Laboratory, said:[1] “Ladies and gentlemen,… Continue reading The Discovery of Gravitational waves

 Living on Venus